galshuler/Projects/Urban.md

 Note: These versions are not directly sourced from the Chicago Data Portal but are modified subsets, primed for our analysis.

+## Uploading the Data in BigQuery

+**Preparing Data for BigQuery**
+With our datasets acquired and primed for analysis, the next crucial step is to import them into BigQuery, Google's robust and scalable data warehouse solution.
+This step is essential for leveraging BigQuery's powerful data processing capabilities to extract valuable insights from our datasets.

+**Naming the Tables:**
+As I uploaded each dataset, I named them **CENSUS_DATA**, **CHICAGO_PUBLIC_SCHOOLS**, and **CHICAGO_CRIME_DATA** respectively.
+This was done to ensure clarity and ease of reference in my subsequent queries.

 </p>